 The sitting bow is done before practice.
 Sit with your knees folded under, straighten you back, and slowly bend your hips until both of your elbows are touching the floor and your upper body is bent to the floor.
 Create a triangle with your two arms, and fit your nose inside that triangle.
 The sitting bow is done toward the instructors, your superiors, and sensei.
 Usually it is done in the following order: bowing straight in front, bowing toward the instructors, bowing to each other.
 When bowing in front, if there is a kamidana (altar for a shinto deity) bow towards that.
 If not bow towards the upper seat.

 As written above, kendo “begins and ends with manners”.
 This is true not only during your practices but also when you have matches or enter tournaments.
 When you have a match, you bow facing your opponent before taking your position.
 When you finish, players must also bow to each other before departing.

-During the match, even if the umpire calls you out for an infringement, you bow toward the umpire.
+During the match, if the umpire calls you out for an infringement, you bow towards the umpire.
 The match is only made possible because of the opponent and the umpire, so the bows both before and after the match must not be done carelessly, but with dignity and style.
-This mindset makes kendo stand out compared to other sports.
+This mindset makes kendo stand out compared to other athletic pursuits.

-Manners/bowing are a vital part of your mentality toward kendo.
+Manners/bowing are a vital part of your mentality toward kendo (or any budo for that matter).
 A neat bowing posture is achieved by bending your upper body from your hips in front at about a 30-45 degree angle.
 Keep your head down for about 3 seconds and fix your eyes on the floor in front.
-If it’s before a match, look your opponent in the eye and bow with the thoughts: “I will play cleanly and do my best” and “thank you for this opportunity”.
-The bow after the matches is a measure of thanks shown to the opponent regardless of the outcome.
+If it’s before a match, look your opponent in the eye and bow with thoughts like: “I will play cleanly and do my best.” and “Thank you for this opportunity.”.
+The bow after the match is a measure of thanks shown to the opponent regardless of the outcome.